VeraLiconaResearchGroup/OCSANA-Plus/docs/source/walkthrough.rst

 Step 3: Simulating FC node perturbations using SFA ...........................................................

-We will focus on the FC set used in `Kobayashi et al., 2018 <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_ in vivo perturbations for our simulation with SFA
+We will focus on the FC set used in `Kobayashi et al., 2018 <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_ in vivo perturbations for our simulation with SFA.
-The FC set consists of the following 5 nodes
+The FC set consists of the following 5 nodes:
    Foxa.a, Foxd, Neurog, Zic-r.b, and Erk signaling

-To simulate the experimental results in `Kobayashi et al., 2018 <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_ we will use Signal Flow Analysis (SFA) to estimate the log steady state values of network nodes (`Lee and Cho, 2018 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5869720/>`_)
+To simulate the experimental results in `Kobayashi et al., 2018 <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_, we will use Signal Flow Analysis (SFA) to estimate the log steady state values of network nodes (`Lee and Cho, 2018 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5869720/>`_)

-First, we simulate the "unperturbed" state (no up-regulation or down regulation of FC nodes), by activation of Gata.a and Zic-r.a which are noted to initiate the `zygotic developmental program <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_.
+First, we simulate the "unperturbed" state (no up-regulation or down-regulation of FC nodes), by activation of Gata.a and Zic-r.a which are noted to initiate the `zygotic developmental program <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_.

 From the Apps dropdown in the toolbar navigate to "OCSANA>Signal Flow Analysis".